Best daily deals

 Frequently asked questions about the Sennheiser MOMENTUM 3 Wireless

 It depends what you’re going for: the Bowers & Wilkins PX7 is a handsome headset with significant bass emphasis.
-The PX7 noise cancelling is very good, and outperforms the Momentum 3 Wireless by a long shot.
+The PX7 noise canceling is very good, and outperforms the Momentum 3 Wireless by a long shot.
 Still, the PX7 is an expensive headset around $400 USD and you can get a similar sound and sophisticated design from Sennheiser’s headset for at least $100 USD less.

 (Click the image to expand.)